A.K.A. the unicorns all of us creative entrepreneurs are dreaming of.

 There you are, 6 steps to a business that is raking in the ideal clients like its your day job (because it is)!

-...
-I can't believe I went an entire blog post talking about 'attracting' something without making one not-funny joke about magnets ...
-Am I loosing my touch?
+I can’t believe I went an entire blog post talking about ‘attracting’ something without a single magnet pun … Am I loosing my touch?

 You’ll also love …